Posted on April 22nd, 2016 by Artisan Stone

 This is simple enough if you’re just after a building block between the shed and the house, but if you’re trying to create a garden, it should go places.
 If you have a focal point, for example a pond or outcrop of trees, consider putting in a bench of somewhere to sit and appreciate it.
-Much like you’d put visually interesting things outside of a window, consider sprinkling any ornaments you have around the edges of your path.
+Much like you’d put visually interesting things outside of a window, consider sprinkling any ornaments, jars and pots with on-theme plants you have around the edges of your path.
 If the goal is to meander, you may as well give a reason to meander about.

 If you’ve got the right setup, you can plant between your pavers with some simple plant life.
 Low maintenance, smaller plants that don’t need too much sunlight are your best bets, but consider the overall area of your garden before planting any.
 A couple of good plants include: